 January 31st is Backward Day ~ a day to do everything backwards!
 You can try reading backwards, eating your meal starting with a dessert, walking backwards, talking backward, or playing a game backwards: from the finish line to the start.
 Your imagination is the limit!
 To commemorate the day, Adrian, while wearing his sweater and a hat backwards, is spelling his name using painted Haida sticks assembled as letters of his name A-D-R-I-A-N. The trick is, however, to spell his name backwards!

 This activity is very easy and fun.
-A child gets to use his/her imagination while decorating a popsicle sticks (or any other craft sticks).
-American Indian Crafts Kids Can Do! book (buy here) has a lot of fun craft ideas, and today, we are using color markers (buy here) to decorate Haida sticks, which were used by Native Americans like we use playing cards.
+A child gets to use his/her imagination while decorating popsicle sticks (or any other craft sticks).
+American Indian Crafts Kids Can Do! book (buy here) has a lot of fun craft ideas, and today, we are using colorful markers (buy here) to decorate Haida sticks, which were used by Native Americans like we use playing cards.

 And, to commemorate the Backward Day, Adrian is spelling his name backwards!

 This simple DIY craft activity triggers creativity while crafting, enhances language skills and letter recognition, as well as memorization of reverse sequential order.
 And most importantly ~ it is fun!